Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA)

 \begin{theorem} In the case of no ties,

 \end{theorem}

 Indeed, in case there are no ties, both mid ranks and classes reduce to ranks proper, and then \eqref{eq:rho_S} is readily identified as a special case of \eqref{eq:CPA2cov}.
 For an alternative proof, in the absence of ties the weights $w_{c}$ in \eqref{eq:w} are of the form \eqref{eq:wnoties}.
-The stated result then follows upon combining the defining equation \eqref{eq:UROC}, the equality stated at the bottom of the left column of page 4 in Rosset et al. (2005), as well as equation (5) in the same reference.
+The stated result then follows upon combining the defining equation \eqref{eq:UROC}, the equality stated at the bottom of the left column of page 4 in \citet{Rosset2005}, and equation (5) in the same reference.

-Note that CPA becomes symmetric in this case, as its value remains unchanged if we transpose the roles of the feature and the outcome.
-Furthermore, if the joint distribution of a bivariate random vector $(X,Y)$ is continuous, and we think of the data in \eqref{eq:real} as a sample from the respective population, then, by applying Definition \ref{defn:CPA} and Theorem \ref{thm:Spearman} in the large sample limit, and taking \eqref{eq:wnoties} into account, we (informally) obtain a population version of CPA, namely,
+Note that $\CPA$ becomes symmetric in this case, as its value remains unchanged if we transpose the roles of the feature and the outcome.
+Furthermore, if the joint distribution of a bivariate random vector $(X,Y)$ is continuous, and we think of the data in \eqref{eq:real} as a sample from the respective population, then, by applying Definition \ref{defn:CPA} and Theorem \ref{thm:Spearman} in the large sample limit, and taking \eqref{eq:wnoties} into account, we (informally) obtain a population version of $\CPA$, namely,

-where $\AUC_\alpha$ is the population version of AUC for $(X, \one \{ Y \geq q_\alpha \})$, with $q_\alpha$ denoting the $\alpha$-quantile of the marginal law of $Y$.
+where $\AUC_\alpha$ is the population version of $\AUC$ for $(X, \one \{ Y \geq q_\alpha \})$, with $q_\alpha$ denoting the $\alpha$-quantile of the marginal law of $Y$.
 We defer a rigorous derivation of \eqref{eq:S2CPA} to future work and stress that, as both $X$ and $Y$ are continuous here, their roles can be interchanged.